pingcap/pingcap.github.io/src/ai/integrations/embedding-openai-compatible.md

 # Integrate TiDB Vector Search with OpenAI-Compatible Embedding API

-This tutorial walks you through how to use OpenAI-compatible embedding services to generate embeddings for text data, and then store the embeddings in TiDB vector storage and search similar texts based on embeddings.
+This tutorial demonstrates how to use OpenAI-compatible embedding services to generate text embeddings, store them in TiDB vector storage, and perform semantic search.

 !!! info